 We offer an initial set of six counselling sessions to the bereaved relatives of our patients, with a trained member of our team.
 These sessions offer a safe and confidential space, free from judgement and criticism, where individuals will be listened to and supported in a caring and empathetic environment.

-Offered to those in the first stages of bereavement, this small group is organised and facilitated by one of our Counsellors and a volunteer.
+Offered to those in the first stages of bereavement, this small group is organised and facilitated and supported by experienced counsellors.
 It helps individuals to understand the emotions that they may be experiencing following the death of a loved one, and identify what may help them.
-Six sessions are offered, held fortnightly on a Thursday morning at the Hospice.
+Six sessions are offered.

 This group is aimed at those who are further along in their grief journey, as well as for those who have attended ‘First Steps’ but still feel that they need a little more help.
-It runs over four sessions, held fortnightly at the Hospice on a Thursday morning.
+It runs over four sessions.

 Time to Remember